top of page

 Rick's Cafe (ⴽⴰⴼⵉ ⵏ ⵔⵉⴽ)

+As mentioned El Jadida was our last stop before we headed back.
 El Jadida is just 100 km south from the main city Casablanca (ⴰⵏⴼⴰ, Anfa) and we had dinner with the hugely popular Rick's Cafe (ⴽⴰⴼⵉ ⵏ ⵔⵉⴽ) which is the restaurant featuring the famous Humphrey Bogart's city-namesake movie Casablanca.
-The restaurant was only reconstructed in 2004 CE, and has absolutely nothing to do with the movie.
+The restaurant was only reconstructed in 2004, and actually has absolutely nothing to do with the movie.
 However for some reason it has garnered a lot of attention as it recreates the central bar area of the movie.
-Unfortunately the front desk service is really rude, although the food quality, food service and atmosphere made up for the night.
+Unfortunately the front desk service was really rude, although the food quality, food service and atmosphere made up for the night, which coincided with my wife's birthday.

-Casablanca as you can imagine means the white city in Spanish, while the Berber name Anfa is the ancient name of the city meaning 'the top'.
+Casablanca as you can imagine means 'white city' in Spanish, while the Berber name 'ⴰⵏⴼⴰ' is the ancient name of the city meaning 'the top'.

 Rick's Cafe